Plaashond/FlashAssessment/README.md

 - [ ] Aditional enhancements
 	- [x] remove customer link
 	- [x] Add audit check on bleep to set if it needs to save or if it is a once-off.
+	- [x] Document README to show setup steps
+	- [ ] Aditional code coverage
+	- [ ] Integration tests with database
 	- [ ] Add case sensitive check
 	- [ ] Add authentication to crud functionality
-	- [ ] Document README to show setup steps
 	- [ ] Add better exception handling(Response messages)
 	- [ ] move database setup to startup
 	- [ ] add a way of rating a message in severity to show if the message should be flagged
 	- [ ] link messages to users
 	- [ ] Flag suspiscous messages

 - [x] Add microservice to sanatize a string
 - [x] Add Readme instructions for project